jasp-stats/jaspBfpack/inst/help/BfpackCorrelation.md

 - Posterior prob.: contains the posterior probabilities of the hypotheses

 #### Estimates table:
-- Mean, median, and CI bounds.
-For the t-test they are confidence intervals.
+- Posterior means, medians, and CI bounds.

 ### Plots
 #### Prior and posterior probability